 These programs are managed by the Office of International Partnerships.
 For more information on the application process and deadlines for incoming and outgoing students, please see the relevant sections below.

-Master's students can apply for study abroad opportunities in the
+| Master students can now apply for study abroad opportunities during the

 Spring semester of their